Bingu wa Mutharika

 Mutharika's second term was marked by democratic backsliding, declining popularity, economic mismanagement, and increased political infighting.
 While the economic growth of Mutharika's first term continued early on, the economy started to stagnate and eventually decline.
-The cost of living in the countey started rising, as well as shortages of fuel, electricity, water, and foreign exchange, along with increasing tension with international donors.
+The cost of living in the country started rising, as well as shortages of fuel, electricity, water, and foreign exchange, along with increasing tension with international donors.
 Mutharika also faced criticism for increasingly authoritarian governance and behaviour.
 Tensions in the DPP also grew between Mutharika and some party members, most notably his vice president, Joyce Banda, whom Mutharika tried firing many times from 2010, which eventually grew after she refused to endorse Mutharika's brother, Peter, to succeed him.
 Banda was eventually kicked out of the party and she founded the People's Party.
 In 2011, public discontent with the government grew and protests occurred due to the cost of living crisis, which Mutharika used security forces to crack down, allegedly killing 19 and injuring 58.

 In April 2012, Mutharika died after a short illness, thus becoming the first Malawian head of state to die in office.
-After his death, a two day constitutional crisis occurred, where Mutharika's younger brother, Peter, attempted to gain the presidency over Vice President Banda despite the move being controversial and unconstitutional.
-However, Banda was sworn in as president with the support of the military according to the law.
-While Mutharika is praised for strengthening democratic governance and growing the economy earlier in his presidency, he is also criticised for his increasing authoritarian style of governence, supressing of dissent and for the economic crisis later on.
+After his death, Banda was sworn in as president with the support of the military according to the law.
+While Mutharika is praised for strengthening democratic governance and growing the economy earlier in his presidency, he is also criticised for his increasing authoritarian style of governance, suppressing of dissents and for the economic crisis later on.